jdb/jdb.github.com/concurrent.rst

    :maxdepth: 1

    Comparison with threads and sockets <concurrent/preemptive>
-   Twisted core objects : the reactor and the Protocols <concurrent/reactor>
+   Twisted's core objects : the reactor and the Protocols <concurrent/reactor>
-   An abstraction for pending results: the Deferred <concurrent/deferred>
+   Twisted's abstraction for pending results: the Deferred <concurrent/deferred>
    concurrent/smartpython

 Retrieving the title of a list of blog articles